movestore/movestore.github.io/news/README.md

 - images can be referenced an gets displayed directly on MoveApps.
 - there is only **a absolute basic support** for images.
 Basically there is only 1 rule: images will get 100% of the available (content) width in each viewport.
 - if you need to arrange images eg side-by-side: you have to compose them by yourself w/ your favorite image editing software to create a new single image.
+- use [software to optimize](https://imageoptim.com/online) images for the web and keep an eye on privacy concerns (like `EXIF` data).

 ## GitHub